-As families of all ages gather around the dining room table and at holiday family events, it is the perfect opportunity for grandchildren to learn more about their grandparents.
+As families of all ages gather together it is the perfect opportunity for grandchildren to learn more about their grandparents.
 Encourage your children to talk to their grandparents, ask questions, and share more about their lives.
-It is a meaningful way to pass along family history and holiday traditions to the next generation.
+It is a meaningful way to pass along family history and traditions to the next generation.

 Depending on your child’s age and how comfortable they are with their grandparent, children may feel shy about starting a conversation or knowing what questions to ask.
-Remind them that it’s best to ask open-ended questions to encourage a dialogue.
+Help guide them by starting the conversation with your parent and engaging your child to ask their own questions.

 - Do you have a holiday tradition?
 What is your favorite thing about the holidays?

 - Were you named after a family member or does your name have a special meaning?